Aditya-Chaurasia11/cross-chain-governance/README.md

 - **Proposal Creation**: Users can submit proposals across supported chains, allowing for decentralized governance.
 - **Real-Time Vote Tallying**: The votes from all chains are collected and tallied in real-time to ensure accurate results.
 - **Security Focused**: The platform ensures the integrity of the voting process through transparent, on-chain records of all votes.
-- **Multi-Chain Support**: Supports governance operations across chains like Ethereum, Polygon, and BNB Smart Chain.
+- **Multi-Chain Support**: Supports governance operations across chains like Ethereum, and Polygon.

 ## Important Parameters